Best DC characters, ranked: the greatest superheroes put to the test

 Who needs Marvel with characters like these?

-That’s not entirely fair, however, because the publisher the late Stan Lee referred to as the “distinguished competition” is home to some of the most famous characters in comic book history.
+The publisher the late Stan Lee referred to as the “distinguished competition” is home to some of the most famous characters in comic book history.
 Indeed, in terms of household names, they don’t come much bigger than Superman, Batman and Wonder Woman.

 While Marvel tends to specialise in ‘normal’ street-level heroes with everyday concerns, DC has always had a thing for iconic god-like figures living among us mere mortals.
 Many are memorable characters who’ve survived numerous reinventions, whose logos are recognisable to people who’ve never read a comic in their lives.
 DC is also home to a rogues’ gallery of classic villains – led by the despicable likes of the Joker and Lex Luthor – Marvel can only dream of.

 So join ShortList on a trip to Metropolis, Gotham City, Central City and beyond, as we select 10 of the best DC characters in history.
 And don’t forget you can play a part in shaping the list by voting these heroes and villains up and down.

 - Get more comic recommendations in our best graphic novels shortlist

 A year younger than Superman but every bit as iconic, the Dark Knight is the shadowy flipside of his Kryptonian counterpart.
 Despite having no superpowers to speak of – aside from Bruce Wayne’s very large wallet – he makes sure he’s a match for any villain with his impressive range of Bat gadgets, whether essential (the trusty batarang) or niche (shark repellent bat spray).